pkairys/presentation_reveal/mds/NREL_internship_review.md

 - Every statistical model has them
 - Indicative that the outlier's chemistry/physics is not fully "caught" by the model
     -  Something interesting might be happening
-- One particular outliers comes from the group of cycloalkenes
+- One particular outlier comes from the group of cycloalkenes

 ## ![](../images/YSI_outlier_calcs.png){ width=50% height=50% #id .class style="background:none; border:none; box-shadow:none;"}